tokyosheep/exportImagesTest/README.md

 npm run build
 ```
 after compiling that, start plugin through UXP devtool.
-I confirm it works on Win and Mac both OS.
+I confirmed it works on Win and Mac both OS.

 Environment variable "HASPROTOCOL" has boolean value.
-if it true, the string value "PROTOCOL" willl be added on head od any of file path,
+if it true, the string value "PROTOCOL" will be added on head of file path,
 and in case of false, it won't be added.

 Since UXP supported fs module, initially file protocol was necessary for filesystem.